halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

 #### Security Mode
 This option allows user to specify operational mode for every given security profile.
 Different operational modes are:

+    Accepted values: Mitigation / Bypassed / Record.

+    Default: Bypass

 - **MITIGATION**:  In this mode, all the mitigations & rule sets will monitor the traffic.
 If any request matches the criteria, it gets dropped.
 - **BYPASSED**: In this mode, all the requests get bypassed without any filtration of mitigations & rule sets.
 - **RECORD**: In this mode, all the mitigations & rule sets will monitor the traffic.
 If any request is about to drop, then it gets captured and forwarded in the form of a Record Event.

-    Accepted values: Mitigation / Bypassed / Record.

-    Default: Bypass
+For more information about the modes of Haltdos WAF, Please refer to this link: [**How to change WAF operational mode in between Record, Bypass & Mitigation?**](Halhttps://docs.haltdos.com/kb/waf/kb-1018/#how-to-change-waf-operational-mode-in-between-record-bypass--mitigation)

 #### Application Type
-This option allows users to specify the type of application ( i.e. website or web service).
-A website is a collection of linked web pages (plus their associated resources) that share a unique domain name.
-A web service is a collection of open protocols and standards used for exchanging data between applications or systems.
+This option allows users to specify the type of application ( i.e. website or web service or web socket).

     Accepted values: Website / WebService / Web Socket.

     Default: Website

+- **Website** is a collection of linked web pages (plus their associated resources) that share a unique domain name.
+- **Web service** is a collection of open protocols and standards used for exchanging data between applications or systems.
+- **Web Socket** is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.
+It allows for real-time, bidirectional communication between a client and a server.

 #### Connection Pool Size
 This option allows user to specify the connection pool size with upstream.